 Why You'll Love This Recipe

-- Balanced Flavors- The sweetness from the strawberries and sugar is balanced nicely by the tart apples and acidic lemon juice.
+- Balanced Flavors- The sweetness of the strawberries is balanced with the tartness of the apples and lemon juice.

 Ingredient Notes